 Metronome – a device which makes regular audible ticks and can be set to click at a certain tempo (beats per minute BPM).
 Helps to keep a musician in time and useful tool when practising.

 Measure – may also be called a “bar.”Measures help to divide a piece of music into smaller sections.
 A measure will contain a certain number of beats which will be dependent on the time signature; the end of a measure is indicated by a vertical line running through the staff or bass guitar tablature lines.

 Moderato – to play at a moderate tempo.

 Mother of Pearl – very pretty type of inlay.
-Genuine mother-of pearl comes from shells but a celluloid form is often used on guitars as it is easier to work with.
+Genuine mother-of pearl comes from certain sea shells.
+On guitars it’s easier to work with a celluloid form.

 Muting – the act of stopping unwanted notes ringing out.
 It can be achieved in many different ways

 Modes – are alternative scales that derive from the major scale but start on a different note in the scale.
 They use the same notes from that major scale.
 There are seven modes.
 (Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian and Locrian).

 Modulation – changing from one key to another